DominiqueMercier/P2ExNet/README.md

 ## Usage

 Use the bash script to run the complete pipeline.
-Detailed information abbout each flag is givne in the main.py file.
+Detailed information about each flag is given in the main.py file.